 The common cold is a viral infection of the lining of the nose, sinuses, throat and large airways.
-There are many different viruses, which cause colds and why some people are more susceptible to colds than others isn’t entirely known but this time of the year often finds people battling colds and their uncomfortable symptoms.
+There are many different viruses that cause colds and why some people are more susceptible to getting a common cold than others isn’t entirely known but this time of the year often finds people battling colds and their uncomfortable symptoms.
 People under prolonged stress are often more susceptible to colds.

 Symptoms of the common cold start 1 – 3 days after infection.
 The first symptom is usually a discomfort in the nose or throat.
 Then the sneezing starts and one has a runny nose with copious watery secretions.
 Although a fever doesn’t usually develop with a common cold there is sometimes a slight fever when the symptoms are beginning.
 Many people will also develop a cough.
 Symptoms will usually disappear in 4 – 10 days although a cough can often last into the second week.
 Most colds are readily diagnosed based on the typical symptoms, however bacterial infections and allergies can cause similar symptoms.
 The same viruses that cause colds can also cause symptoms similar to influenza.
 A high fever usually suggests that the infection is not a simple cold.
 Traditional treatment is that one should stay warm, comfortable and drink plenty of liquids.